scot00671234/wna/replit.md

 This is a 24/7 streaming service that streams video content from Dropbox to LiveKit using RTMP protocol.
 The service is built as a Node.js web application that manages FFmpeg processes to handle the video streaming pipeline.
 It provides REST API endpoints to control streaming operations and monitor stream status.

-**Status**: ✅ Complete and fully functional - streaming verified working to LiveKit RTMP endpoint
+**Status**: ✅ Complete and fully functional - Replit environment setup complete, ready for streaming configuration

 ## Recent Changes

+- **2025-09-27**: **REPLIT IMPORT COMPLETE**: Successfully imported GitHub project and configured for Replit environment
+- **2025-09-27**: ✅ FFmpeg system dependency installed and verified (v7.1.1)
+- **2025-09-27**: ✅ Node.js dependencies installed without vulnerabilities
+- **2025-09-27**: ✅ Workflow "Streaming Service" configured and running on port 5000
+- **2025-09-27**: ✅ Deployment configured for VM target (stateful streaming service)
+- **2025-09-27**: ✅ API endpoints tested and verified working (/health, /stats, /, control endpoints)
+- **2025-09-27**: ✅ Server properly binding to 0.0.0.0:5000 for external access in Replit environment
 - **2025-09-26**: **REPLIT SETUP COMPLETE**: Successfully configured for Replit environment - FFmpeg installed, workflow configured, deployment ready
 - **2025-09-26**: Configured Replit VM deployment for stateful streaming service with proper port 5000 binding
 - **2025-09-26**: Installed system dependencies (FFmpeg) and Node.js dependencies for Replit environment